-INN, considered a topical chemotherapy, is an agonist of the TLR-7, and belongs to the imidazoquinolines family which act ลร immunomodulators8-14.
-INN stimulates an immune response by inducing, synthesizing and releasing monocyte/macrophage-derived cytokines, such as interferon, tumor necrosis factor (TNF), interleukins (IL) IL-1, IL-6, IL-8, and IL-12, as well as prostaglandin E2 and IL-10 (dominant TH1 cytokine pattern)13, acting directly on cellular immunity, through induction of indirect antiviral and anticancer activities^{10,13-15}
+INN, considered a topical chemotherapy, is an agonist of the TLR-7, and belongs to the imidazoquinolines family which immunomodulators8-14.
+INN stimulates an immune response by inducing, synthesizing and releasing monocyte/macrophage-derived cytokines, such as interferon, tumor necrosis factor (TNF), interleukins (IL) IL-1, IL-6, IL-8, and IL-12, as well as prostaglandin E2 and IL-10 (dominant TH1 cytokine pattern), acting directly on cellular immunity, through induction indirect antiviral and anticancer activities 10,13-15 formula.
+Dosage and method of administration differ according to clinical indication.
+There is published no pharmacokinetic data on mucosal application of INN and in general, oral application of imigumod is prohibited.
+However, intraoral application of INN has been successfully used for oral leukoplakia and intraoral melanoma with no systemic side-effects.

 INN is marketed as a white or slightly yellowish cream 5% (Aldara® - 3M), and is used successfully to treat certain skin pathologies, such as superficial basal cell carcinoma, Bowen's disease, superficial squamous carcinoma, malignant superficial melanomas, actinic keratosis, and genital warts.
-It is contraindicated in patients with hypersensitivity to INN or to any other component of the formula^{11,16}.
-Dosage and method of administration differ according to clinical There indication. is published no pharmacokinetic data on mucosal application of INN and in general, oral application of imigumod is prohibited17.
-However, intraoral application of INN has been successfully used for oral leukoplakia and intraoral melanoma with no systemic side-effects18.
+It is contraindicated in patients with hypersensitivity to INN or to any other component of the

 Given local administration, systemic side effects are rare and local reactions are more frequent.
-These include: edema, itching, burning sensation, bleeding, gallbladder, abrasions, crusts. hardening, tenderness. pain, eczematization, erosion, ulceration and induction of other dermatoses.
-Also, these effects are usually resolved upon interruption of treatment^{7,8,10,11,14,19} Though only a small amount of the drug is expected to reach systemic circulation, unusual systemic side effects have been reported including: headache, upper respiratory tract infection, gastrointestinal symptoms and certain non-dermatological abnormal liver function, etc. ^{7,8,10,11,13-15,19-2} thvroiditis.
+These include: edema, itching, burning sensation, bleeding, gallbladder, abrasions, crusts. hardening, tenderness. pain, eczematization, erosion, ulceration induction of other dermatoses.
+Also, these effects are usually resolved upon interruption of treatment7,8,10,11,14,19 Though only a small amount of the drug is expected to reach systemic circulation, unusual systemic side effects have been reported including: headache, upper respiratory tract infection, gastrointestinal symptoms and certain non-dermatological disorders (neuropathic pain, thyroiditis. abnormal liver function, etc. 7,8,10,11,13-15,19-2